 Police vehicles are a fundamental ingredient of road and community policing and represent one of the most effective tools in law enforcement.
 Police cars, vans, and motorcycles spend their time on the roads or parked at incidents and accidents, which means that in-vehicle dash cams have the potential to gather a significant amount of evidence.

-Simply by being out in the community, police vehicles can act as a deterrent to law breaking and anti-social behaviour.
+Simply by being out in the community, police vehicles can act as a deterrent to law breaking and anti-social behavior.
 Equipping vehicles with AI dash cams amplifies the benefits.
-When would-be offenders realise that not only are police patrolling the area, but that their vehicles are recording video footage too, they’re less likely to break the law.
+When would-be offenders realize that not only are police patrolling the area, but that their vehicles are recording video footage too, they’re less likely to break the law.

 The evidence supports this.
 A 2017 study of more than 250,000 crimes investigated by British Transport Police revealed that when CCTV was available, it was useful to investigators two thirds (65%) of the time.
 Similarly, police dash cam footage can be invaluable in recording traffic offences, or other crimes/disturbances the police attend.
-At an incident, police dash cams capture who was there, what was said, and how people acted.
+At an incident, police dash cams can capture who was there and how people acted.

 This video record is invaluable in securing prosecutions.
 A 2003 report by the International Association of Chiefs of Police (IACP), covering video evidence-gathering by US forces, found that 91% of prosecutors had introduced police dash cam evidence in court.
 More recently, London’s Metropolitan Police force revealed that community-sourced videos supported up to 300 driving prosecutions per month.